usegalaxy-ca/galaxy-upload/README.md

 # galaxy-upload
-Simple program to assist in uploading files UseGalaxy.ca
+Simple program to assist in uploading files to any Galaxy instances (default is https://usegalaxy.ca).
+You will need to generate a secret key in your Galaxy account under "User/Preferences/Manage API Key".

 # install
 - virtualenv venv